Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

 \subsection{Plurality}

-The Plurality score of a candidate is the number of voters who rank that candidate in first place.
+The Plurality score of a candidate is the number of voters who rank that candidate uniquely in first place.
 The Plurality voting method selects as winners all candidates whose Plurality scores are maximal.
-The problems with Plurality Rule are well known (see \citealt{Laslier2012}).
+The problems with Plurality are well known (see \citealt{Laslier2012}).

+\begin{paragraph}{Stability criteria} Example \ref{BushNaderGore} shows that Plurality violates immunity to spoilers.
+If we consider removing Bush from the election instead of Nader, then it also shows that Plurality violates immunity to stealers.\end{paragraph}

-\begin{paragraph}{Core criteria} It is well known that Plurality violates the Condorcet winner and Condorcet loser criteria (see \citealt{Felsenthal2012}).
-It is clear that Plurality satisfies monotonicity.
+\begin{paragraph}{Other criteria} For the failure of reversal symmetry, see \citealt{Felsenthal2012}.
+It is well known that Plurality violates the Condorcet winner and Condorcet loser criteria (again see \citealt{Felsenthal2012}).
+It is clear that Plurality satisfies non-negative responsiveness.
+The failure of the Smith and ISDA criteria follows from the failure of the Condorcet winner criterion.
 Example \ref{BushNaderGore} shows that Plurality does not satisfy independence of clones.
-Narrowing follows from asymptotic resolvability below.\end{paragraph}

-\begin{paragraph}{New criteria} Example \ref{BushNaderGore} shows that Plurality violates immunity to spoilers and hence the stronger criteria of stability for winners and amalgamation.
-That Plurality satisfies rejectability follows from Lemma \ref{ResolveReject} given that it satisfies resolvability and clearly homogeneity. \end{paragraph}
+The satisfaction of single-voter and asymptotic resolvability and positive and negative involvement is obvious.
+That Plurality satisfies rejectability follows from Lemma \ref{ResolveReject} given that it satisfies single-voter resolvability and clearly homogeneity. \end{paragraph}

-\begin{paragraph}{Other criteria} The failure of the Smith and ISDA criteria follows from the failure of the Condorcet winner criterion.
-For the failure of reversal symmetry, see \citealt{Felsenthal2012}.
-The satisfaction of single-voter and asymptotic resolvability and positive and negative involvement is obvious. \end{paragraph}